getcontext/JSocketServer/README.md

 Java socket server.
 Currently Connection plugin done for handling WebSocket connection.
 WebSocket server is able to receive, read and send handshake also read/send data from/to client.

-some code snippets refactored from stackoverflow
+some code snippets refactored from stackoverflow and mozilla.org